-Remuneration

-Qualitative disclosures (a) Information relating to the composition and mandate of the Nomination and Remuneration Committee.
+a) Information relating to the composition and mandate of the Nomination & Remuneration Committee.
 Composition:

-The Nomination & Remuneration committee of the Board consists of four members of which three members from Risk Management committee of the Board facilitate effective governance of compensation.
+The Nomination & Remuneration committee of the Board consists of three members and all three members are members of Risk Management committee of the Board to facilitate effective governance of compensation.